nicholasneo78/simple-chatbot/README.md

 D:\simple-chatbot>python app.py
 ```
 The app will then be on localhost port 8080.
-8. Go on to your brower and type:
+8. Go to your brower and type:
 ```
 localhost:8080/
 ```
 And you will see the chatbot web app.

+## Next Step
+To deploy this chat app into an Amazon EC2 instances.

 ## Some images of the conversations between user and the chatbot.
 ![img1](./images/bot1.png)